rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/concepts.rst

 Concepts
 --------

-To use the Rackspace Cloud Backup API effectively, you should understand several key concepts:
+To use the Rackspace Cloud Backup API effectively, you should understand several key concepts.

 Agent
 ~~~~~